-A former president of the Saskatchewan Federation of Labour will receive the Order of Canada this year.
+Byers is a former president of SGEU and the Saskatchewan Federation of Labour

-Barbara Byers, who is from Ottawa, Ont., was named a member of the Order of Canada.
-She was one of 49 people to be named members of the Order, while six companions and 14 officers were also named on Dec.
-30.
+Byers, who is from Ottawa, was named a member of the Order of Canada on Dec.
+30, 2016.
+She was one of 49 people to be named members of the Order, while six companions and 14 officers were also named.

 Byers is currently the secretary-treasurer for the Canadian Labour Congress.